ZetongLiu/UHI_CH_sp/README.md

 An open-source framework for the quantification of Urban Heat Islands based on Swiss open-data

 ## Introduction
-In this project, open-source dataset are leveraged to build a framework for visualizing urban heat isaland (UHI) effect and demonstrate the application of scenarios on 1 case-study representative of the Swiss landscape, quantifying improvement measures.
+In this project, open-source dataset are leveraged to build a framework for visualizing urban heat isaland (UHI) effect and demonstrate the application of scenarios on 1 case-study representative of the Swiss urban area.

 ## Usage of codes
 ### Open-source files and import to QGIS
 Choose the geographical zone (tile, canton) for the area of study.
 Step 1 : Download the files, Step 2 : Import them to QGIS

 Swissbuildings3D :
 1. Geodatabase format from https://www.swisstopo.admin.ch/en/geodata/landscape/buildings3d3.html#download